 When running the Skyliner provides a quick ride between its various stations, with occasional momentary stops as needed for the afore mentioned loading/unloading issues.

 The Skyliner does not run during high winds or lighting conditions and also has times when individual sections may not run for technical reasons.
-On my August 2020 trip the Skyliner Epcot line was not running for much of 3 of the 4 days I stayed at the Riviera
+On my August 2020 trip the Skyliner EPCOT line was not running for much of 3 of the 4 days I stayed at the Riviera

 Stations